Neo-Concepts/semantic_probe/README.md

 - `semantic_probe.py` - Main script
 - This README

+## Real-World Validation

+The tool was validated through analysis of the 2024 Jaguar rebrand controversy, where it successfully identified how the "woke" label created a narrative trap that captured all subsequent business data (sales declines, leadership changes) and forced it to be interpreted as proof of the original semantic attack.

 ## Philosophy

-This tool embodies the blog post's central thesis: the semantic key to information warfare isn't an algorithm, but a methodology.
-The script's limitations prove why human wisdom must remain in the loop.
+This tool embodies the NeoConcepts thesis: real thinking tools don't just organize ideas—they force uncomfortable reckonings with reality.
+The semantic key to information warfare isn't an algorithm, but a methodology that combines pattern detection with human critical thinking.

+The script's limitations are educational features that demonstrate why semantic warfare detection requires human-AI collaboration, not automation.

 ---